Waino/dockerdo/README.rst

 * Initializes a new session.
 * Defines the work dir `${WORK_DIR}` on the local host.
 * Mounts the remote host build directory using `sshfs` into `${WORK_DIR}/${REMOTE_HOST}`.
-* To record filesystem events, use `dockerdo init --record &`.
-  The command will continue running in the background to record events using inotify.
 * To activate the session in the current shell, use `source $(dockerdo init)`.
   Later, you can use `source ./local/share/dockerdo/${session_name}/activate` to reactivate a persistent session.